-Depreciation and amortization expense was approximately \$135,000 and \$85,000 for the years ended December 31, 2023 and 2022, respectively.
+Depreciation expense was approximately \$137,000 and \$135,000 for the years ended December 31, 2024 and 2023, respectively.
 When assets are disposed of, the cost and accumulated depreciation are removed from the accounts with any gain or loss reported in the consolidated statement of operations.
 Repairs and maintenance are charged to expense as incurred.

 The Company reviews property and equipment for impairment to determine if assets are impaired due to obsolescence.
-As a result of this review, there was no impairment recognized for the years ended December 31, 2023 and 2022.
+As a result of this review, there was no impairment recognized for the years ended December 31, 2024 and 2023.